Using Options for Custom Yield Generation

 Why Options for Yield?

-- Boost portfolio returns with controlled risk.
+- Boost portfolio returns while controlling risk

 Real-World Example: The Dividend Boost Alternative